Deathemonic/material_you_palette/README.md

 - [ ] Documentation improvements
 - [ ] Incorporate serde for optionally getting JSON for the palette

+## Project Goals

+The primary goal for this project is to provide a simple library in Rust to produce a palette that is compatible with the Material You color system as detailed by the Material Foundation.
+The focus of this library is specifically on the colors, roles and other associated concepts of the palette.

+The main goals:

+1. Produce a palette using the HCT + L colorspace defined by Google for Material Design.
+2. The palette should be produced from a single color supplied by the user.
+    - The color may be supplied directly or manually
+    - The color may be "plucked" from a supplied image file
+3. The produced palette should be available in as many necessary or useful formats.

+What this project isn't:

+- This is not a an application that will generate a set of theme files for any particular application.
+This library should be used by such an application.
+- Although there is an ability to load image files, the only purpose for that is to select a primary or key color from the image file on which to base the HCT palette.
+This library should not be setting wallpapers or otherwise altering system themes / appearance.
+This library should be used by such an application.
+- This library is not intended to be a stand-alone application, thus the term library being used.
+So there should be no command-line arguments to be processed, no `fn main` or `main.rs` files included in the repo.
+Everything in the crate should stem from the `lib.rs` only.

 ## Contributing

 Contributions are always welcome.
 Please see the [contributions](./CONTRIBUTING.md) note for more information.